aurielfournier/CV/Auriel_Fournier_CV.md

 -
 **Fournier, A.M.V.,** Mengel, D.C., Gbur, E., Raedeke, A., Krementz, D.G. *Addressing uncertainty in wetland bird community response to early autumn wetland flooding in a structured decision-making framework*
 -
-**Fournier, A.M.V.**, White, E.A, Heard, S.B. *Site-selection bias can drive apparent population declines in long-term studies*
 --->

 In Press